Beginner’s Guide

 U-HAUL

 A large U-Haul truck will haul your camping gear and cooler from place to place.
-Although we have a driver for the U-Haul, the gear and equipment being hauled is YOURS, meaning that you should arrive at ICC early enough on Friday to load your own gear, and then load your gear onto the truck again on Saturday and Sunday mornings.
+Although we have a driver for the U-Haul, the gear and equipment being hauled is yours, meaning that you should arrive at ICC early enough on Friday morning to load your own gear into the U-Haul.
+You then load your gear into the truck again on both Saturday and Sunday mornings.

-Since some people will want their gear available to them to take home on Sunday at Cataldo, there will be two sections in the truck while loading up on Sunday morning – one to be unloaded at Cataldo, and the other to be unloaded back in Post Falls.
+Since some people will want their gear available to them to take home on Sunday at Cataldo, there will be two sections in the truck while loading up on Sunday morning – one to be unloaded at Cataldo, and the other to be unloaded back at the ICC parking lot.

-While you do need to load your gear in the morning, the drivers will UNLOAD your gear for you each evening and set the items in the grass at the campsite.
+While you do need to load your own gear in the morning, the baggage handlers will UNLOAD your gear for you each afternoon and set the items in the grass at the campsite.
 This allows you to easily do a “baggage claim” style pickup of your coveted things as you wearily enter the camp.